MauveRanger/didactic-lamp/README.md

 # didactic-lamp
 A quizzing program written in Java.
 Runs on terminal only.
 It's nothing fancy.
 It's meant as a study aid.
 You can write a .quiz file with a text editor, (or not.
 The filename extension is ignored) and practice facts from European History or whatever.
-The files are written in my own brand of a language that looks exactly like xml, but is parsed all wrong.
+The files are written in my own brand of a language that looks sorta like Python.

-It has basic adaptive stuff.
+It'll have basic adaptive stuff.
 Like, if you tell it you want to see the question again, it'll show you the question again.
 Yeah.
 That kind of thing.

 I'm 18, this is one of my first projects, and the code is terrible.
 You can play around with it if you like, but don't look inside if you're faint of heart.

-Licensed under Honor System GPL.
+Licensed under Honor System LGPL.
 That's where I pretend there's a license here, and you tactfully do not disagree.